Please also see my All-Time World Cup Team Index

--- After the World Cup Finals, I made several changes.
+-- After the 2018 World Cup Finals, I made several changes.
 The players were rewarded for their historical achievements.
-Jan Vertonghen replaced Philippe Albert on the team.
-Toby Alderweireld, Kevin De Bruyne and Thomas Vermaelen were added to honourable mention.
+Kevin De Bruyne replaced rightback Gilbert Van Binst while Jan Vertonghen replaced Philippe Albert.
+Toby Alderweireld and Thomas Vermaelen were added to honourable mention.
 Before the World Cup Finals, Thibaut Courtois, and Romelu Lukaku were on honorable mention.
 Lukaku is already the all-time leading scorer for Belgium.
 However, the players ahead of him were too good to be dropped.

 -- Eden Hazard was a member of the team even before the WC Finals in 2018.
 In 2014-2015, he was one of the best players in Europe.
 His career has regressed since 2015, but he still remained a top player in the world.
 He helped Belgium to the semifinal of the WC Finals in 2018.